-Enter outgoing SMTP server settings, which consist of SMTP Server (mail.internetpro.net), Port (465), and security type (SSL – accept all certificates) (figure 7)
+Enter outgoing server settings which consist of SMTP Server (smtp.internetpro.net), Port (587), and security type (TLS – not with Accept all certificates – figure below is incorrect) (figure 7)

 Your outgoing or SMTP server requires you login so check the box next to Require sign-in, enter your email address and password, and tap the Next button

 Select email checking frequency and notification options ( figure 8 )